pochito427/todolist-djangosampleapp/README.md

 # To Do App v1.0.0

-This is a Todo Web Application for managing tasks with an [API Calculator WSDL](http://www.dneonline.com/calculator.asmx) which adds worked time on a specific task and a basic CRUD implementation using [MVC Django framework](https://www.djangoproject.com/) to create, read and update tasks.
+This is a Todo Web Application for managing tasks with an [API Calculator WSDL](http://www.dneonline.com/calculator.asmx) and [Zeep SOAP client](https://python-zeep.readthedocs.io/en/master/) which add worked time on a specific task and a basic CRUD implementation using [MVC Django framework](https://www.djangoproject.com/) to create, read and update tasks.

 This README would normally document whatever steps are necessary to get the application up and running.